Educating People with Dementia On Using Social Media Safely

 Social media networks like Facebook, Twitter, and Instagram are an ever-increasing presence in our lives.

-They allow us to connect with those living far away, reconnect with old friends and distant relatives, and even make new friends through common interest groups.
+They allow us to connect with those far away, reconnect with old friends and distant relatives, and even make new friends through common-interest groups.

-While this ability to stay connected has so many benefits, there is also a dark side to social media sites.
+While this ability to stay connected has many benefits, there is also a dark side to social media.

 It’s challenging for anyone to protect themselves from the dangers of the internet, but especially tough for people who are living with Alzheimer’s or dementia.

-It is unfortunately common for accounts to be hacked, data to be shared, and viruses spread.
+Unfortunately, accounts are often hacked, data shared, and viruses spread.

-Also, it’s common to see an overwhelming amount of upsetting or falsified news, since those stories spread rapidly on social media sites.
+Also, it’s common to see an overwhelming amount of upsetting or fabricated news, since those stories spread rapidly on social media.

 Social media has the power to create community.

-This is important because social media has the power to decrease isolation and increase connection for people who otherwise may not have many opportunities to socialize.
+This is important because social media can reduce isolation and increase connection for people who otherwise may have few opportunities to socialize.

 But now there’s an increasing need to make social media safer for everyone, especially people with Alzheimer’s, dementia, or other cognitive impairments.